 Automated Storage and Retrieval System

 Only in recent years has this type of high-density automated storage technology been adapted from large-scale industries for use in the modern research library.
-University librarians select volumes for inclusion in the ASRS that least require browsing, such as journals and serials available in electronic form, and those that benefit most from environmentally stable conditions, such as fragile archival materials.

 This video demonstrates how the system works: